datatrail-jhu/09_dataanalysis/manuscript/10_final_project.md

 !
 TESEX

 ?
-From the data dictionary, the variable the represents the gender of the respondents can take two values, 1 and 2.
-Which gender group does 1 represent?
+From the data dictionary, the variable that represents the gender of the respondents can one of take two values, `1` or `2`.
+Which gender group does `1` represent?

 A) Men
 b) Women